adamsilver/fdpb/03-book-a-flight.md

 }
 ```

 As the `DatePicker()` is only defined when there's no support for the native date input, we can check to see if its defined before initialising it.
-This is known as a dynamic JavaScript API, because it changes based on support and is a crucial aspect of designing progressively enhanced interfaces.
+This is known as a dynamic JavaScript API[^], because it changes based on support and is a crucial aspect of designing progressively enhanced interfaces.

 ```JS
 if(typeof DatePicker !== "undefined") {